Frequently Asked Questions

 Changes to the program follow a comprehensive review of the CBD Program and public consultation in March 2016, which supported continuing the program and lowering the mandatory reporting threshold to include smaller buildings.

 These changes will help inform purchasers and tenants of building energy costs at the point of sale or lease.
 It is anticipated to deliver more than $50 million in energy savings and around 3.5 million tonnes of emission reductions over five years.
-The changes to introduce mandatory energy efficiency disclosure on smaller commercial office buildings 1000 square metres and above will come into effect from 1 July 2017, following a one year transition period.
+The changes to introduce mandatory energy efficiency disclosure on smaller commercial office buildings 1000 square metres and above came into effect from 1 July 2017, following a one year transition period.
 The changes to the TLA validity period came into effect from 1 September 2016.

 What is a Building Energy Efficiency Certificate (BEEC)?